1666sApple/Bangla-NER/README.md

 Ensure that the model weights file (`ner_pos_model.pt`) is placed in the `app/models-weight/` directory.
 The application will load these weights to perform NER and POS tagging.

 **_ps:_** **Here Training the model using the scripts will automatically create the ner_pos_model.pt in the mentioned directory.
-However, make sure that the project is structured in the similar manner and strictly follows the naming conventions.**
+However, make sure that the project is structured in the similar manner and strictly follows the naming conventions.
+Initially the ner_pos_model.pt is not added.
+You have to train the script at least once to obtain the model.**

 ## Screenshots